Promotional merchandise: Trade associations

-UK market statistics
+Market statistics

+United Kingdom

 According to research completed and published in 2008 the UK and Ireland promotional merchandise industry had an overall value of £850m.
 By mid-2009 the market had decreased to £712m as the UK's worst-ever recession took a grip.
 In July 2009 published research demonstrated that the top 10 promotional merchandise products were promotional pens, bags, clothing, plastic items, USB memory sticks, mugs, leather items, polyurethane conference folders, and umbrellas.
-The July research from a representation industry focus group also found that the current fastest-growing product was hand sanitiser, which at the time coincided with the outbreak & growth of swine flu in the UK.
+The July research from a representation industry focus group also found that the current fastest-growing product was hand sanitiser, which at the time coincided with the outbreak and growth of swine flu in the UK.

-US market statistics
+United States

 Sales of the US promotional products industry totaled $24 billion in 2017 and growing at a rate of 2.5 percent since 2012, according to statistics released by IBISWorld.
 There are 26,413 business in this category and they employ 392,820 people across the United States.

 The most common promotional items include T-shirts (25% of the market), writing instruments, tech accessories, bags, keychains, brochures, bookmarks and notepads.